 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newmarket is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newmarket is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Newmarket who work in management occupations (11.32%), sales jobs (10.46%), and teaching (10.11%).
+There are especially a lot of people living in Newmarket who work in management occupations (11.88%), sales jobs (9.48%), and healthcare (9.05%).

 Also of interest is that Newmarket has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Newmarket is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Newmarket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Newmarket is a somewhat ethnically-diverse town.
 The people who call Newmarket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newmarket residents report their race to be White, followed by Asian.
-Important ancestries of people in Newmarket include English, French , German, and Italian.
+Important ancestries of people in Newmarket include English, German, French , and Italian.